Who is Joseph Wresinski?

 Wresinski’s bishop assigned him as chaplain to 250 families in an emergency housing camp in Noisy-le-Grand, near Paris.
 The families lived in huts built in a muddy field.
 He said about his years in Noisy-le-Grand: “The families in that camp have inspired everything I have undertaken for their liberation.
 They took hold of me, they lived within me, they carried me forward; they pushed me to found ATD Fourth World with them.”

-The families of the camp founded the first official organization, which later became the International Movement ATD Fourth World.
+The families of the camp founded the first official organization, which later became ATD Fourth World.
 They replaced soup kitchens and the distribution of old clothes with a library, a kindergarten, and a chapel.
-Joined by the first few Fourth World volunteers, Joseph soon created a research institute on extreme poverty.
+Joined by the first few ATD Fourth World Volunteer Corps members, Joseph soon created a research institute on extreme poverty.
 It brought together researchers from different countries and disciplines.

 Since ATD Fourth World’s beginning, its development has been inspired by Joseph’s own experience as a child in a poverty-stricken family.
 This includes his daily interactions with families living in poverty, and the support of members of its Volunteer Corps.

 Joseph Wresinski always aimed to unite all social classes in solidarity with those most excluded by persistent poverty.
 With this goal, he built a network of leaders representing nations, churches, and international bodies.
 They came from all over the world (a foundation on which ATD Fourth World continues to build today).
 He believed that every man or woman he met represented a chance for excluded families to be heard.
 He was determined to keep ATD Fourth World open to people of all cultures, faiths, and races.

 Wresinski’s appointment to France’s Economic and Social Council was a significant step in his quest for official representation for families living in persistent poverty.
 With the publication of the Wresinski Report in 1987, he succeeded in gaining recognition for them as partners in society.